Khoi233/Shop_FrontEnd/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+Before beginning, ensure you have the following installed on your machine:

 1.  **Python 3.x**
 2.  **MySQL Server**